maubuz/2W6-Notes/docs/wk6/wk6_1_Flexbox.md

 <br>

-The power of Flexbox comes from it's ability to resize and adapt to the spacial context in a very intuitive way.
+The power of Flexbox comes from it's ability to resize and adapt to the spatial context in a very intuitive way.